 Individuals who pass the Chemist licensure examination qualify for full membership in the ICP and those who pass the requirements for Chemical Technician qualify for associate membership.
 The ICP also accepts non-board qualified chemistry professionals as associate members.
 Both full and associate members may participate in ICP activities, and are also entitled to discounted registration rates for the annual Philippine Chemistry Congress.
 However, only full members have the right to nominate, vote for, and hold an elected ICP board position.

 The ICP is a nationwide society.
-The principal organization is the ICP National Chapter and there are seven regional chapters: Bacolod, Cebu, Leyte, Negros Oriental, Panay, Northern Mindanao (Regions X, XII, ARMM, CARAGA) and Southern Mindanao.
+The principal organization is the ICP National Chapter and there are nine regional chapters: Bacolod, Calabarzon, Central Luzon, Cebu, Leyte, Negros Oriental, Panay, Northern Mindanao (Regions X, XII, ARMM, CARAGA) and Southern Mindanao.
 In addition, it also has special clusters found in the Industrial Technology Development Institute at the Department of Science and Technology (ITDI-DOST) and the Forensics Chemistry cluster (Philippine National Police, PNP).

 On 27 March 2016, RA 10657 (the Chemistry Profession Act) was passed, superseding RA 754 and on 20 April 2016, the implementing rules and regulations (IRR) of RA 10657 took effect.
 RA 10657 strengthens the professional practice of Chemistry and improves the level of chemical laboratories in the Philippines.